arcus-azure/arcus.security/docs/preview/features/secret-store/provider/environment-variables.md

                        // Uses the environment variables starting with 'ARCUS_' from the environment block associated with the current process. builder.AddEnvironmentVariables(prefix: "ARCUS_");

+                       // Uses the environment variables, using underscores and capitals for secret name structure. builder.AddEnvironmentVariables(mutateSecretName: name => name.Replace(".", "_").ToUpper());
                    })
                    .ConfigureWebHostDefaults(webBuilder => webBuilder.UseStartup<Startup>());
     }